The

 deal in the style of buying Manhattan Island for $24 in beads when we

-purchased Louisiana for $7 Million.
-That was when Napoleon had to hold his 'moving
+purchased Louisiana from France for $7 Million.
+That was when Napoleon had to have his 'moving

 out of the western hemisphere' sale all because some damn planter in Virginia

-shipped 20 crates labeled 'twill wool dresses' to Le Borgne, Haiti.
+shipped 500 muskets in 20 crates labeled 'twill wool dresses' to Le Borgne, Haiti.

 **Just read this 1724 account:.